radius-project/design-notes/template/0000-design-template.md

 ## Security (optional)
 <!--
-Optional.
 Describe a security threat and its mitigation with this design—such as authenticating request, storing a secret and a credential, etc.
 -->

 ## Compatibility (optional)

 <!--
-Optional.
 Describe potential compatibility issues with other components, such as incompatibility with older CLIs, and include any breaking changes to behaviors or APIs.
 -->

 ## Monitoring